IUT Mathematics Research Seminars (IMRS)

-About: IMSRS is a semi-periodic event which hosts single talks or series of talks about original research works as well as mini-courses, all from researchers working in various fields of Mathematics and Statistics.
+About: IMRS is a semi-periodic event which hosts single research or colloquium talks or series of talks about original research works as well as mini-courses and workshops, all from researchers working in various fields of Mathematics.
+This event is geared towards a more general audience.

 Organizer: